webmechanicx/fill/README.md

 # Synopsis

-Transparency is a (client-side) template engine which binds data to DOM with zero configuration.
+fill is a (client-side) template engine which binds data to DOM with zero configuration.
 Just call `.render(data)`.

 ```html
 <div id="template">